 I’m not a Comcast customer.
 I’m in Charter territory, and I’m not a Charter customer either.
 But I have so many problems with this it’s hard to know where to begin, so I sure hope other ISPs don’t copy this.
 Continue reading A Comcastic-ally bad idea→

-We have a house with an under-the-cabinet microwave, but no nearby outlet to plug it into.
+We have a house with an above range microwave, but no nearby outlet to plug it into.
 The previous owners simply ran an extension cord.
 While I’m not 100% positive this is illegal to do in my locality, the safety is questionable and it certainly goes against the manufacturer’s recommendations.
-My home inspector wanted me to install an outlet in an existing wall.
+My home inspector wanted me to install an outlet.
+Here’s how to install an outlet for an above range microwave.

-Here’s how I did it without tearing into any walls, and spending less than $20.
+Better yet, I did it over the drywall without tearing into any walls, and spending less than $20.

 This past weekend, Lifehacker posted instructions for building a makeshift drill press out of PVC pipe.
 Although the finished contraption looks kind of cool, it’s not something you want to build yourself.

-Courtesy of Youfoobar, here’s the best Windows command-line one-liner I’ve seen in a very long time.
+Courtesy of Youfoobar, here’s the best Windows command-line one-liner I’ve seen in a very long time: a ping sweep from Windows.
+If you’re not familiar with a ping sweep, read on.
 If you need to quickly scan your network to see if anyone’s added any new systems without telling you–something that only ever happens to me, right?–this tool will help you detect that, then head off those questions about why you haven’t patched and installed antivirus on that new server yet.
 Continue reading Ping sweep from Windows→

 About 35, or maybe even 40 years ago, my dad went through a phase.
 Or perhaps I should say a craze–he made lamps out of anything that didn’t move.
 And I’m sure if anyone had pointed that out to him, he would have made a lamp out of something that did, just to prove them wrong.
 Then, at some point, he stopped.
 I don’t know why and I never asked him.
 He kept one on his bedside table, and a couple in the room in the basement where he watched football.
 But it’s funny.
 I associate his lamps with him more than probably anything else, but I can’t recall ever watching him make one.